Amhaz-Original/Amhaz-Original.github.io/README.md

 # Product Showcase Website (Fan Made)

 **Disclaimer:**
 This website is a fan-made project and is not affiliated with, endorsed by, or in any way associated with **Amhaz Original**.
 It is created purely for educational purposes, showcasing web development techniques and product listing functionality.
+The data is **NOT** 100% accurate because it's based on OCR tools to extract them from the image Amhaz Original are posting to there social medias account

 ## Project Overview